Get Legal Help for Your Car Wreck Today

 - Mental anguish, emotional distress, and suffering that result from the death of your loved one.

 - Loss of potential inheritance.

 Exemplary damages are awarded in cases in which the defendant committed a willful act or a gross act of negligence.
 Either way, these damages are well-deserved if someone else recklessly caused your loved one’s death.

 Dallas Lawyers Ready to Fight for Your Rights

 You may trust your driving abilities, but you can’t trust the driving abilities of others.
 Negligence is the most common cause of motor vehicle accidents in Texas.
-This includes driving under the influence, driving in a reckless manner, or driving while distracted.
+This includes driving while intoxicated, driving in a reckless manner, or distracted driving.
 After a collision, the victims of such negligence have the right to bring legal action against the offending party.

 Crowe Arnold & Majors, LLP has over 25 years of personal injury experience, and we are skilled negotiators who never submit to less-than-adequate settlement offers.
 When negotiations fail, we do not hesitate to take matters to trial.
 Our law firm has recovered tens of millions of dollars in settlements and verdicts.
 We operate on a no-coverage, no-fee basis, so you won’t have to worry about paying attorney fees if we somehow lose your case.